© Theo Von Cezar

 The woman started to show signs of impatience.

-“Perhaps I haven’t made myself clearly understood!
+The woman rose to her feet, her face directed towards the ceiling, her arms wide apart.
+“The world is collapsing, and he needs more time!” she said, in a trance like state, the tone in her voice highly dramatized.
+“Perhaps I haven’t made myself clearly understood, boy!
 You should remember that you are not in the position of pondering on your own life right now.”
 She stood very close to Ahma now.
 Her eyes looked like throwing poisonous darts at him.

-“Maybe your friend is a bit cleverer than you.
-What is your answer, boy?” she said, her face aiming at Jovian, the tone in her voice highly dramatized.
+“Maybe your friend's a bit cleverer than you.
+What is your answer, boy?” she said, her face aiming at Jovian.

 “Very good...
 You’re a smart boy, as I thought.
 Now, Ahma, can I have your answer, please, or you’re eager to see your life come to an end too soon?
 To understand that you accept death without a fight?” the woman said, exasperated by Ahma’s incertitude.